Leeds Male Voice Choir: Recent years: 2014–present

 Following the appointment of Tim Knight, the choir launched a series of themed concerts, performing The Best Of British at Leeds Minster in June 2014.
 In 2015 the Hollywood Heroes concert played to a sell out audience at Morley Town Hall. returning in March 2019 for Back to Broadway.
-The choir and lead the city's Festival of Remembrance in November 2018, commemorating one hundred years since the end of the First World War.
+The choir lead the city's Festival of Remembrance in November 2018, commemorating one hundred years since the end of the First World War.

-In December 2018 Leeds Male Voice Choir performed The Spirit of Christmas at Dewsbury Town Hall.
+The choir performs The Spirit of Christmas annually in December across Leeds and the nearby region, including Dewsbury Town Hall and Riley Smith Hall in Tadcaster.

-The choir's divergence from the traditional male voice repertoire resulted in a more internationally themed musical programme.
+The choir's divergence from the traditional male voice repertoire resulted in a more internationally themed musical programme and the 2023 album The Road Not Taken.

 Leeds Male Voice Choir celebrated one hundred years of singing in Leeds in Leeds Town Hall with Rothwell Temperance Band and The White Rosettes in September 2016, compered by Simon Lindley.

 In May 2017 the choir undertook their first international tour in more than 30 years performing across Belgium.
 Venues included the Menin Gate in Ypres.
-In May 2019 the choir performed in St. Stephen's Basilica, Budapest as part of a four day tour.
+In May 2019 the choir performed in St. Stephen's Basilica, Budapest as part of a four day tour of Hungary.
+In September 2024 the choir toured the Czech Republic singing at St Vitus Cathedral in Prague.

+In recent years the choir has performed extensively across the North of England including at Bridlington Priory, Lancaster Priory, Morecambe Winter Gardens, Doncaster Minster, St John's Church, Wigan and Carlisle Cathedral.